cert-manager/csi-driver/README.md

 ## Supported Volume Attributes

-The cert-manager-csi driver aims to have complete feature parity with all possible values availble through the cert-manager API however currently supports the following values;
+The cert-manager-csi driver aims to have complete feature parity with all possible values available through the cert-manager API however currently supports the following values;

 | Attribute                                | Description                                                                                           | Default                              | Example                          |